groovy-tutorial/groovy-tutorial/book/parts/02_VariablesDataTypes/08_Arrays.md

 ---
 title:	Arrays
 status:	in-progress
-description:	You should use collections rather than arrays but you should probably know about arrays.
+description:	Use collections rather than arrays but you should probably know about arrays.
 ...

-For my money, the collections we've just looked at (lists, sets maps) are more versatile than arrays and collections are my preferred approach.
+For my money, the collections we've just looked at (lists, sets, maps) are more versatile than arrays and collections are my preferred approach.
 However, there's a lot of code out there using arrays so let's take a quick look.

 Arrays contain a fixed number of elements of a specified data type.
 Let's look at an example of array declaration and usage: